 written by Meena Azzollini

-But what would long-term yoga practice do to the brain and can it offset some of the changes that take place in the ageing brain?
+But what would long-term yoga practice due to the brain and can it offset some of the changes that take place in the ageing brain?

 All the participants combined were from a similar age group of 60 years and above and had similar levels of physical activity.
 The scientists only recruited women for consistency and all participants were asked to fill out a survey to understand if other factors might affect brain structure like depression or level of formal education.

-The scientists than examined each participant’s brain structure using magnetic resonance imaging.
+The scientists then examined each participant’s brain structure using magnetic resonance imaging.